 During spring term 2016, consultant Harvey Blustain was engaged to assess and make recommendations for rationalizing the university’s IT structure.
 The resulting assessment led to the creation of Transform IT.

-Some of the documents referenced above are available on the Documents page of this website.
+For the latest on Transform IT, visit the front page of this website.